-Nepenthes is a genus in the Nepenthaceae family that is widely known as a carnivorous pitcher plant.
-It is the only genus in the Nepenthaceae family of the order Nepenthales that produces specialized pitchers for catching and digesting insect prey to obtain nutrients in nitrogen-deficient habitats (Wan-Nor-AdibahWan, et al., 2016).
+Nepenthes is a genus in the Nepenthaceae family that is widely known as a carnivorous plant species.
+It is the sole genus in the Nepenthaceae family of the order Nepenthales that produces specialized pitchers for catching and digesting insect prey to obtain nutrients in nitrogen-deficient habitats (Wan-Nor-AdibahWan, et al., 2016).
 Since the first encounter of Nepenthes in the mid-17th century, interest in the genus has profoundly altered knowledge on its taxonomy, diversity, and distribution, particularly with respect to understanding the Nepenthes of Indochina and the Philippines (McPherson, 2009; 2012).